Tim912/CustomOre/README.md

 ## Features

+# DO NOT USE THIS WITHOUT THE CUSTOMORE MAIN PLUGIN AND THAT IS CURRENTLY NOT PUBLIC UNTIL I FINISHED THE BASE SYSTEM FOR THE SERVER !!!!
+THIS IS JUST AN ADDON !!!!

 * Over twenty abilities with descriptions – including new powers like **Frozen Scythe**, **Lightbinder**, **Hyperion Beam** und **Terminator Volley**. !!!
 Works !!!
 * Each ability has a mana cost.
 Players regenerate mana over time and the current amount is shown in the action bar. !!!
 Works !!!
 * Items display each ability and its description in the lore. !!!
 Works !!!